 Click the Apply button to finalize/commit those settings.

+You'll then be logged out.
+Log back in and double-check the Datastore module to verify if the changes were indeed applied.
 That's it.
 Now we move on to the failover server.
 Yes.
 That's all you had to do on the primary server side.
-It's even much easier on your failover server.
+But it's even much easier on your failover server.

 Settings on your failover SFTP server

-Navigate to the same page on your failover server (i.e. Server > Settings > Datastore).
+Navigate to the same page on your failover server (i.e. Settings > Datastore).

-Enter exactly the same JDBC URL and database user login credentials as the ones you entered on the primary server.
+Enter exactly the same JDBC URL and database user login credentials as the ones you entered on the primary server and then click Apply.

 Because this is a failover server, you don't want it to be receiving file upload/download requests or performing any automated processes while your primary server is up.
-To keep it on "stand by" mode, go back to your failover server's main screen and navigate to the Domains tab.
-Now, select the domain that contains your SFTP service and then click the Stop button.
+So, simply stop this MFT Server service.

 That's it!
-From this point onwards, all configuration changes you make on your primary SFTP server will be automatically applied to your failover SFTP server.
-If you want to bring that server up when your primary goes down, just start the domain and make your server accessible to your users/remote servers.
+From this point onwards, all configuration changes you make on your primary SFTP server will be stored in the remote RDBMS and then automatically applied to your failover SFTP server as soon as that server is restarted.

 If you want to try this out yourself, download a free, fully-functional evaluation edition of JSCAPE MFT Server now.